Am I Wrong for Not Wanting My In-Laws Over for Christmas?

 Comment from u/EagleEye2023

 During the holiday season, self-care becomes paramount, especially when managing family dynamics.
-Dr. Kelly McGonigal, a health psychologist, emphasizes that stress management techniques can significantly improve mental health.
+Stress management techniques can significantly improve mental health.

-She suggests incorporating mindfulness practices, such as meditation or yoga, to help ground yourself amidst familial chaos.
+Incorporating mindfulness practices, such as meditation or yoga, can help ground yourself amidst familial chaos.
 Engaging in these activities not only helps in managing anxiety but also provides a sense of control over your emotional state.

 Practicing self-care can empower you to maintain boundaries while nurturing your well-being through potentially stressful family interactions.